SamCD/is210_lesson_14/README.rst

 computer memory.
 It can also read in bucket loads of data stored in text files very quickly.

-Write a program the uses numpy within a function to determin the mean and standard deviation of the raw values stored in the ``data.txt`` file.
+Write a program the uses numpy within a function to determine the mean and standard deviation of the raw values stored in the ``data.txt`` file.

 Specifications